Nirv-git/VRMods/README.md

 Did you like having a button you could pin to your QuickMenu to quickly toggle movement animations with IKTweaks?
 This ultra simple mod adds a toggle to your QM that forcefully sets the preference for IgnoreAnimationsMode betweek "None" and "All".
 It is simple, dirty, but works!

+# VRC-LocalCube
+Did you ever just not want to see the rest of the world?
+This mod gives you that ability!
+Now you can spawn a cube around you that only you can see!

+The silly inspiration for this mod was VRC reconnecting me to a world while I was sleeping, the sleep area is dark, but spawn is super bright.
+Obvious answer is to make a mod to make a black cube to hide the blinding light!

+Also has been useful at times for just using a wall from the cube to hide certain parts of the map when they bug out.
+Don't need to worry about the seizure textures if you just hide them!

 # VRC-PlayerSpeedAdjSlower
 Did you ever want to move slower in game?
 This mod lets you do that!
 This is a very simple mod that uses [UIExpansionKit](https://github.com/knah/VRCMods/) to add three buttons to your settings menu.
 Default Speed, Half speed and 1/10 speed.
 Honestly the main purpose for making this was use with very small avatars.